tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ## Background

-With the recent release of TF2 parameter server training support ([ddoc](https://github.com/tensorflow/community/blob/master/rfcs/20200306-single-client-parameter-server.md)) ([API](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/distribute/parameter_server_strategy_v2.py)) ([tutorial](https://www.tensorflow.org/tutorials/distribute/parameter_server_training)), custom training loop (CTL) users have started using the `ParameterServerStrategy` and `ClusterCoordinator` APIs for parameter server style distributed training. `ParameterServerStrategy` provides implementation of variable placement, and APIs for defining computation, and `ClusterCoordinator` provides APIs for dataset creation, asynchronous function scheduling and remote execution.
+With the recent release of TF2 parameter server training support ([API](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/distribute/parameter_server_strategy_v2.py)) ([tutorial](https://www.tensorflow.org/tutorials/distribute/parameter_server_training)), custom training loop (CTL) users have started using the `tf.distribute.experimental.ParameterServerStrategy` and `tf.distribute.experimental.coordinator.ClusterCoordinator` APIs for parameter server style distributed training. `ParameterServerStrategy` provides implementation of variable placement, and APIs for defining computation, and `ClusterCoordinator` provides APIs for dataset creation, asynchronous function scheduling and remote execution.
 The asynchronicity brought by `ClusterCoordinator` provides scalability and training fault tolerance, and at the same time implications such as the need for remote resource creation.

+TF2 parameter server training is based on one coordinator task, multiple workers, and multiple (usually fewer than workers) parameter servers (referred to as "ps").
+Workers and parameter servers run TensorFlow servers, while the coordinator creates resources on workers and parameter servers, dispatches functions, coordinates the training amd writes checkpoints etc.

-While CTL user flow has since been supported, Keras `model.fit` training API is not yet.
+While CTL user flow has been supported since the release of TF 2.4, Keras `model.fit` training API is not yet.
 It has been a common ask (as shown in a survey conducted earlier this year) for availability, given its simplicity and support for a variety of machine learning models, metrics, optimizers, etc.

 In this design, we will discuss the changes in `model.fit` API that we expect to make to accommodate asynchronous, coordinator-based parameter server training flow, and challenges the integration may have given the historical focus of synchronous distributed training with `model.fit`.